 So, the exercise helps build strong glute muscles, which, according to ACE, are needed to stabilize your pelvis and ensure your lower body works right.
 If your glutes are weak, you may use other muscles, like your hamstrings and quadriceps, to compensate for it.
-This can lead to injury in the long run.
+It can lead to injury in the long run.

-This is another key difference between the Kas glute bridge and a regular hip thrust.
-"The Kas glute bridge is meant to be just glutes."
+It is another crucial difference between the Kas glute bridge and a regular hip thrust.
+The Kas glute bridge is meant to be just glutes.
 People don't always feel their glutes working when they do the hip thrust because it requires more power and movement.

 Still, your core, which protects your spine, is a part of the movement.
 During most exercises, the core gives you stability and keeps your lower back from arching too much, which can cause back pain and injury.

 How to Prevent Injury While Doing the Kas Glute Bridge